When you’ve just formed a new company and are in the early stages of trying to grow your business, start-up costs can be a huge burden.

 Setting up premises, hiring staff, taking out securities and insurance, overheads, collateral, and launching marketing activities – it can all start to add up incredibly quickly.
 Bearing that in mind, most company owners want to have a good idea of precisely how much they’ll need to get off the ground and start trading.

-Well according to one study by researchers at Geniac, the average UK start-up spends around £22,756 in its first year.
+According to a study by researchers at Geniac, the average UK start-up spends around £22,756 in its first year.
 To a lot of aspiring entrepreneurs, that’s going to sound like a pretty tall order.
-And although it’s perfectly possible to launch a successful business with less money than that, it’s also worth pointing out you can secure that kind of funding (and much more) for your business relatively easily.
+Although it’s perfectly possible to launch a successful business with less money than that, it’s also worth pointing out you can secure that kind of funding (and much more) for your business relatively easily.

 All you’ve got to do is apply for a small business loan – and to help you do that, we’ve created this handy guide that explains various loan types, what to look for in a loan, and how to apply.

 What is a business loan and how do they work?